-If you're receiving a liver transplant from a living donor, surgeons will transplant a portion of the donor's liver in your body.
+If you're receiving a liver transplant from a living donor, your surgery will be scheduled in advance.

 Surgeons first operate on the donor, removing the portion of the liver for transplant.
 Then surgeons remove your diseased liver and place the donated liver portion in your body.
 They then connect your blood vessels and bile ducts to the new liver.

-The transplanted liver portion in your body and the portion left behind in the donor's body regenerate rapidly, reaching normal volume within a couple months.
+The transplanted liver portion in your body and the portion left behind in the donor's body regenerate rapidly, reaching normal volume within a several weeks.

 After the procedure

 After your liver transplant, you can expect to:

 - Possibly stay in the intensive care unit for a few days.
 Doctors and nurses will monitor your condition to watch for signs of complications.
 They'll also test your liver function frequently for signs that your new liver is working.